MarionLegrandLogrami/stacomiR/Installation/README.md

 ```R
 install.packages("stacomiR", repos="https://R-forge.R-project.org")
 ```
-To launch stacomiR just execute the following commands, then click on "login" (defaut value iav/iav).
+To launch stacomiR just execute the following commands, then click on "login" (default value iav/iav).
 You can choose your langage using Sys.setenv() with LANG="en" for english and LANG="fr" for french
 ```R
 library(stacomiR)
 Sys.setenv(LANG = "en")